Netflix Games begins its global rollout on Android devices

 The current Netflix Games offering feels pretty sparse but Netflix's recent acquisition of Oxenfree developer, Night School, suggests there might be some more narratively engaging releases down the line.

 There are a lot of great streaming services out there—Amazon Prime Video, Apple TV Plus, and Disney Plus among them—and they’re all vying to bring their subscribers TV shows and movies that make them want to keep their subscription rolling over.
-The competition is fierce, so it does make sense that Netflix is looking for a way to add value to its subscribers and further differentiate itself beyond its original programming.
+The competition is fierce, so it does make sense that Netflix is looking for a way to add value for its subscribers and give them more reasons to stay on its app.
+If you're on a flight but you're feeling too restless to watch your favorite TV show, why not just stay on the Netflix app and occupy your thumbs with its tie-in game?

 As Netflix says, though: it's early days.
 It'll certainly be interesting to see where Netflix Games goes from here and whether or not it'll be able to grab the attention of as wide a range of subscribers as Netflix hopes.